 Seriously injured accident victims will often have the need for a lifetime of paid care.
 Your personal injury lawyer must know when and who to hire to prove the costs of appropriate care.
 In conjunction with the other medical experts, an Occupational Therapist will test your functional and occupational needs, and provide a narrative report that outlines your medical history, functional testing results, the care requirements and the cost of that care over your lifetime.
 Without a Cost of Care Report, the insurance company, or ultimately the Judge, has no credible evidence of what your care requirements will be.

 Obviously, the medical evidence is the footing for all of the other expert evidence relating to the value of your claim.
 These experts often include Orthopedic Surgeons (Musculoskeletal), Neurologists, Neurosurgeons, Neuropsychologists (for brain injuries) and Physiatrists (rehabilitation doctors).
 It is imperative that your personal injury lawyer knows which type of doctor to engage, to ensure that proper medical opinions are in place, to prove your case.

-The personal injury lawyers at Cummings Andrews Mackay LLP all have at least 20 years of experience helping injured people secure compensation for their injuries.
-We have the expertise to ensure that your case is properly handled.
+The personal injury lawyers at Cummings Andrews Mackay LLP have significant experience helping injured people secure compensation for their injuries.
+We have the legal knowledge and skill to ensure that your case is properly handled.
 For a free consultation, with no obligation, call us at 780-428-8222 and get our experience working for you.